-Theis our pick for the "Best 3D Printer of Fall 2018".
-Check out our Prusa i3 MK3 review to find out why it is simply the best machine for consumers right now.
+Theis our pick for the "Best 3D Printer of Winter 2018-19".
+Check out our Prusa i3 MK3 review to find out why it is the best machine for consumers right now.

 Writing this Original Prusa i3 MK3 review has been an absolutely gargantuan task.
 Why?
 Because there’s simply so much ground to cover.

 The challenge is that there are many new features which are not present on the MK2S, the immediate predecessor to the Prusa i3 MK3.

 In actual fact, there are fresh innovations to be found on the Prusa i3 MK3 that the majority of desktop 3D printers on the market don’t have at all.
 Welcome to life at the bleeding edge of fused filament fabrication.